 The only foods in which the percentage of saturated fat exceeds unsaturated fat are coconuts and dairy products.
 While this may seem frightening, it’s not a problem.
 In fact, an association study found that dairy consumption is associated with decreased cardiometabolic disease mortality .

 I will never understand how meat became associated with being the primary source of saturated fat.
 First of all, the majority of meat that we eat is very low in total fat.
 For example, the average steak contains about 5% fat .
 There are fattier cuts like pork belly and ribeye steak that people enjoy, no less because of fat’s ability to literally transport flavor.
-Most of us, however, mistakenly avoid the parts of the animal that are high in fat, such as the brain and other fatty cuts of meat.
-Do you know anyone who eats brain?
-Except for Nutrita’s co-founder Raphael… Clearly, fatty cuts are thought to not good for our heart health.
+Most of us however, mistakenly avoid the parts of the animal that are high in fat, such as the brain and the fattier cuts of meat.
+Do you know anyone who eats brain (except for Nutrita’s co-founder Raphael…)?
+Clearly, fatty cuts are thought to not be good for our heart health by most people.
 It may surprise you though that meat is actually higher in unsaturated than saturated fat – who knew?

 Interestingly, 100g of fatty fish such as mackerel contains a little less monounsaturated fat (5.5g) than a ribeye steak does (6.5g) [18,19].
 You’ve already heard that beef should be avoided because it contains too much saturated fat, right?
 Besides that, fish is an essential source of the omega-3 fatty acids DHA and EPA.
 Because these are rarely obtained in adequate amounts through non-animal dietary sources, it’s smart to eat fish once or twice per week.